Mohosin999/Express-101/README.md

   },
 ```

-Now if go to terminal and run "npm start" then the project will run ("npm start" and "npm test" but "npm run ..." will be for "dev" and others command).
+Now if go to terminal and run "npm start" then the project will run.
+Note that "run" prefixer is not required for "npm start" and "npm test" but it's required for "dev" and others command.
 Project's basic structure is ready.
 Now setup express application.

 ### Setup Express Application